-HONOLULU, Hawaii (HawaiiNewsNow) - You might think Hawaii decided to switch to all mail-in voting with the 2020 primary election because of the COVID-19 pandemic, but that’s not actually the case.
+HONOLULU, Hawaii (HawaiiNewsNow) - You might think Hawaii decided to switch to all mail-in voting during the 2020 campaign season because of the COVID-19 pandemic, but that’s not actually the case.

 Instead, lawmakers ― hoping to boost Hawaii’s last-in-the-nation voter turnout ― approved the switch in 2019, following other states who have also gone almost entirely to mail-in ballots.